-The latest issue of BioOhio, the Quarterly Newsletter of the Ohio Biological Survey, has been published.
+The latest issue of BioOhio, the Quarterly Newsletter of the Ohio Biological Survey, is now available.
 Feel free to download the issue and share with those you think might be interested.
 After you have read the issue, join the discussion on our Facebook Page.

 The Ohio Biological Survey (OBS) is an inter-institutional consortium of colleges, universities, museums, agencies, metro parks, arboreta, zoos, other organizations, and individuals in Ohio and the surrounding region.
 By cooperating with the professional staffs of membership, OBS produces and disseminates objective scientific and technical information concerning the flora and fauna of Ohio and areas of which Ohio is an integral part.